 - Hip Pain – With age and use, the cartilage can wear down or become damaged.
 Muscles and tendons in the hip can get overused.
 The hip bone itself can be fractured during a fall or other injury.
 Any of these conditions can lead to pain and damage in the hip area.

 What are the benefits of shockwave therapy?

 - No side effects

 - Accelerates healing

 What to expect for a shockwave therapy treatment

 Shockwave therapy is a non-invasive treatment.
 The application is simple and easy.
 Initiate therapy in 3 steps:

 - Location of the area to be treated – The area to be treated is located using palpation in order to deliver the therapy precisely.

-- Gel application – Sufficient amount of gel is applied to the area located in step 1.
-Use of gel is necessary to transfer the acoustic waves efficiently and smoothly.
+- Gel application – A sufficient amount of gel is applied to the area located in step 1.
+The use of gel is necessary to transfer the acoustic waves efficiently and smoothly.

 - Therapy initiation – The Shockwave applicator is slightly pushed against the area to be treated and the start button is pressed.